-When the duration of an existing cap is reduced, the counter is set to zero.
+When the duration of an existing cap is reduced or when the rules are changed, the counter is set to zero.
 When the duration of an existing cap is increased, the counter will not be reset until the new longer duration has elapsed.

 How changing the cap quantity affects the cap counter.

 1. When you create a new cap, the cap counter begins at zero.
 It does not take into account any leads processed before that point in time.

 2. For a simple cap, with no "IF" rules: The counter does not change when you change the cap quantity.

 3. For a cap with rules, if you change the cap quantity but not any of the rules: The counter resets to zero.